NixOS/rfcs/rfcs/0137-nix-language-version.md

 # Summary
 [summary]: #summary

-Introduce a convention to determine which version of the Nix language grammar to use for parsing and evaluating Nix expressions.
+- Introduce a convention to determine which version of the Nix language grammar to use for parsing and evaluating Nix expressions.

-Add parameters to the Nix language evaluator, controlling the behavior of deprecation warnings and errors.
+- Add parameters to the Nix language evaluator, controlling the behavior of deprecation warnings and errors.
+- Codify a versioning policy for the Nix language specification

 # Motivation
 [motivation]: #motivation